- Chartered Professional Accountants of Canada (CPA Canada)

 In addition to her roles with FDRIO, Raheena also serves as a member of the Executive Board for the Ontario Bar Association’s Alternative Dispute Resolution Section.

-Raheena is an avid yoga practitioner.
-She is looking forward to completing her certification as a yoga teacher in 2021!
+Raheena is an avid yoga practitioner; and is a certified yoga teacher.

 Born in Leamington and raised speaking both French and English in Chatham-Kent and Essex counties, Jennifer graduated from McMaster University in 2004.